GrainLearning/grainLearning/docs/source/introduction.rst

 - Samples: the combination of model parameters drawn from a distribution, leading certain "randomly" distributed model states.
 - Model evaluation: the execution of the model at the sample points.
 - Ensemble: the probability distribution of the model state, represented as a collection of state vectors and their associated weights.

+We draw inspiration from the `UQpy <https://uqpyproject.readthedocs.io/en/latest/index.html>`_ and `MUSCLE3 <https://muscle3.readthedocs.io/en/latest/index.html>`_ libraries when designing the GrainLearning software and its documentation.